 The Australia Zoo was, of course, made famous by the late Steve Irwin, also known as the Crocodile Hunter.
 But it was actually Steve’s parents, Bob and Lyn Irwin, who opened the zoo in 1970.
 Originally, they named it Beerwah Reptile and Fauna Park.
 In 1982, they expanded the park and renamed it the Queensland Reptile and Fauna Park.
 Steve and his wife, Terri changed the name to the Australia Zoo In 1998.

-Mark and I decided to visit the zoo as a day trip from Brisbane.
-We had already rented a car for our Australia adventure, and getting to the zoo was pretty straightforward.
+You can visit the zoo as a day trip from Brisbane.
+If you’re comfortable with renting a car and driving on the left side of the road, getting to the zoo is pretty straightforward.
 The zoo is about an hour’s drive due North from Brisbane.
 You can also get there by hired coach/tour bus, but then you’re at the mercy of the tour company and their schedule.
-We preferred the freedom offered by driving ourselves.
+There’s something to be said for having the freedom to drive yourself.

 When we got to the admission gate, our cashier said we had arrived at the perfect time – the main show, Wildlife Warriors, was starting very shortly!
 She told us it was the highlight of the visit.
 So we made a point of heading straight to the main stage to snag good seats.

 Being low season though, and mid-week to boot, there was no shortage of good seats.
-The stadium (known as the Crocoseum….get it?) was barely half full!
+The stadium (known as the Crocoseum) was barely half full!

-Birds started off the show – flying and swooping over the heads of the spectators.
+Birds start off the show – flying and swooping over the heads of the spectators.
 (It’s really hard to photograph birds with a regular camera while they’re in flight.
 And it really doesn’t do the show justice.
 You’ll just have to take my word for it – it was spectacular!)

 Once the birds were safely away, the zookeepers brought out some less cuddly creatures – snakes.
 (Note all the empty seats in the stands.
 November is an ideal time to go!)